robwilkerson/CakePHP-Audit-Log-Plugin/README.md

 ## Limitations

-* This is not backwards compatible with CakePHP <=1.3.
-If you need compatibility with these version please visit [the original project](http://github.com/robwilkerson/CakePHP-Audit-Log-Plugin).
+* The master branch is not backwards compatible with CakePHP <=1.3.x.
+If you need compatibility with these version please install the code from the `1.3` branch and follow the instructions in that README.

 ## License

 This code is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

-## Credits
-This is a fork of [Rob Wilkerson's AuditLog Plugin](http://github.com/robwilkerson/CakePHP-Audit-Log-Plugin).
-This version has been updated for compatibility with CakePHP 2.0 and hopefully :) better cross DBMS support.

 ## Notes